Sunday, January 7, 2018

 Eat "as close to the root as possible".
 As soon as you pick a vegetable, it begins to die.
 Some vegetables lose 90% of their nutritional value in a week, about the time it takes for produce to be picked, washed, packaged, shipped across the country and put on the store shelf.
 Cooking also destroys the enzymes in food.
 The most nutritious will be that which is just picked, grown in soil that is rich in organic matter and minerals.
 Fresh is best!

 Here is what "organic" means in raising and growing food Basics of organic gardening If you want to go a step further, What is biodynamic farming?
-When choosing seeds and plants to buy, this blog explains the different terms of heirloom, hybrid, and GMO The seed catalogs are in full swing!
+Permaculture-companion planting on steroids Biodynamic and permaculture promote a closed loop system where no outside inputs are used.
+You do things like make your own fertilizer.
+When choosing seeds and plants to buy, this blog explains the different terms of heirloom, hybrid, and GMO What do the terms GMO, natural, heirloom, organic, hybrid really mean?

 Truly, God created the heavens, the earth and all living plants and creatures perfectly.
 He created the plants and animals to sustain us and give us everything we need.
 We should remember that and eat a variety of foods that are as close to its natural, fresh state as possible to feed our bodies the perfect nutrition.